sarahryley/unemployment_claims/README.md

 Dates of school, restaurant, and workplace closures were pulled from the [National Governors Association](https://www.nga.org/coronavirus/), press releases, and articles.

 Field definitions can be found [here](https://github.com/sarahryley/ui_analysis/blob/master/Notes/field_notes.csv).

-# Other notes:

-The analysis compares demographic and industry breakdowns of initial claims, provided by the states, with the U.S. Labor Department's demographic and industry breakdowns of continued claims.
-The U.S. Labor Department does not publish similar data on initial claims.
-These are not the same.
-From the department:

->An **initial claim** is a claim filed by an unemployed individual after a separation from an employer.
-The count of U.S. initial claims for unemployment insurance is a leading economic indicator because it is an indication of emerging labor market conditions in the country.
-A person who has already filed an initial claim and who has experienced a week of unemployment then files a **continued claim** to claim benefits for that week of unemployment.
-Continued claims are also referred to as insured unemployment.
-Continued claims reflect the current number of insured unemployed workers filing for UI benefits in the nation.

-State agencies did not provide consistent groupings for race and ethnicity.
-We standardized the groupings to conform to the federal data to the extent possible.
-In addition, tracking changes in the total and share of “white” applicants is problematic because the data only disaggregates totals by one characteristic at a time, separating race and ethnicity.
-Most Latinos choose “white” for race.

 # Use Disclaimer